kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 - [Job Creates Replacement Pods as soon as Pod is marked for deletion](https://github.com/kubernetes/kubernetes/issues/115844)
 - [Kueue: Account for terminating pods when doing preemption](https://github.com/kubernetes-sigs/kueue/issues/510)

-Many common machine learning frameworks, such as Tensorflow, require unique pods.
+Many common machine learning frameworks, such as Tensorflow and JAX, require unique pods.
 If a terminating pod is not considered active, a replacement pod is created and can cause errors.
 This is a rare case but it can provide problems if a job needs to guarantee that the existing pods terminate before starting new pods.